Abbie Hine MSc, Founder & Managing Director of WiseOceans

 Being a home girl at heart, Gen decided that 2011 was the year to move back to the UK.
 She spent six months living in a tiny caravan on the North Norfolk coast volunteering for the Norfolk Wildlife Trust, building her knowledge of UK wildlife conservation and habitat management.
 The following summer was spent managing one of the Trust’s visitor centres on the Norfolk Broads and sharing her knowledge with the public.

-Gen has recently become a mum and is enjoying all that family life has to offer.
+Gen is a mum and is enjoying all that family life has to offer.
 She might not be in the ocean very often these days but her passion for the marine environment and preserving it for future generations is still as strong as ever.
 She joins the WiseOceans team as Wise Work Administrator.
 Check out the marine conservation opportunities we have up on our Wise Work pages.

 “I have had a passion for the natural world since I was tiny.
 Back then it was the little creatures in the garden that held my attention, these days it’s the little creatures in the ocean.
 There is never a dull moment and it’s a lifetime of discovery.”